 Don’t get pregnant

-Many of us spend our late teens and 20s doing all we can not to get pregnant.
+Many of us spend our late teens and 20s doing all we can to not get pregnant.
 We’re bombarded with all types of messages, from family, media and society at large to do everything in our power to not get knocked up.
 The responsibility is always placed on us, the women, and understandably so.
 As much as it takes two to tango, unfortunately (and especially on this continent), many women are left to raise the babies themselves, with little or no help from said tango partner.
 In South Africa, more than 50% of children are growing up without a father.

 Where are the babies?

 All of a sudden, the late 20s hit and the questions start flooding in: ‘when are you getting married?’ , ‘you should be looking for a husband now’.
 Then, barely after the honeymoon is over, ‘when are you having children?’

 This is where it gets tricky for me.
 We’ve been taught our whole lives to avoid pregnancy but when are we taught how to get pregnant?
 How to be more fertile?
 It’s wrongly assumed that it just happens until we try and then possibly get told the disheartening news that it may take a while to get there, if at all.
 I’m one of a few women who was diagnosed with my condition before I tried conceiving.
 And that only happened because my symptoms’ whispers became screams that didn’t stop until I found answers.
 I have many women in my life who only found out about their fibroids or endometriosis or weak cervix when they were already married and ready to have a child.
 Finding out at that age, generally ranging from 28 – 35, doesn’t leave us with much time to give our bodies the relevant treatment, or recovery after a surgery before realistically trying to conceive.

 Now there’s a rush to conceive.
 Whereas, if there were more open conversations about preparing the body for pregnancy, checks, and balances when something is off, it might save a couple from going through the heartache of not being able to start a family.